 Be inspired to reach your potential as part of Ipswich City Council’s youth arts development program.
 Learn from industry professionals and participate in a range of FREE and paid workshops, events, networking opportunities and performances specialising in music, drama, dance, visual art and production.
 Workshops and events are open to young people of any ability.
 Be the first to hear about workshops and events by signing up for alerts below.

-Check out our workshop participant Jarrad Wrigley performing his song (written in one hour) on live radio:
+Check out 2019 workshop participant Jarrad Wrigley performing his song ‘If I Could Fly’ (written in one hour) on live radio:

 Production workshops are free and are able to be booked by local community, youth and school groups with a maximum of 10 participants (plus teachers) per workshop.
 View details of current workshops below or submit your application to: